onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 At the next level we see how moldable tools are leveraged by moving from manual inspection to custom queries that we plug into the tools.
 We saw this when we browsed the slides of a slideshow or the recent changes of a git repo.
-Now, instead of manual cobbling together a view, we can easily obtain a view using the molded tools.
+Now, instead of manually cobbling together a view, we can easily obtain a view using the molded tools.

 We can have “inside-out conversations” that emerge from exploring the system itself, instead of classical “outside-in” conversations that treat the software as a black box with inputs and outputs.
 This then allows us to spot risks and opportunities that are observable only inside a system, and to support quick decision making not only for developers, but also business stakeholders.